 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance relating to the provision of career transitioning services (CTS) to Reemployment Services and Eligibility Assessment (RESEA) and other eligible program participants through Korn Ferry, a management consulting firm.

-WD Letter 10-22, Change 3, extends the registration deadline for CTS participation to March 31, 2023, and removes the signed Orientation to Complaint form from the eligibility documentation requirements.
+WD Letter 10-22, Change 4, clarifies that Workforce Solutions Office staff must enroll individuals in CTS through WorkInTexas.com no later than January 27, 2023, to ensure that the registration deadline for CTS participation of March 31, 2023, is met.

 RESCISSIONS: